-3. A disease outbreak in China-the ASEAN+3 region's largest economy and the world's second largest-resulting in a marked slowdown in its growth, is likely to have widespread spillovers to the region and the rest of the world.
-Estimates of the impact of
+3. A disease outbreak in China-the ASEAN+3 region's largest economy and the world's second largest-resulting in a marked slowdown in its growth, is likely to have

-&lt;sup>1 Prepared by Simon Liu (China Team), Anne Oeking, and Prashant Pande, with contributions from Diana del Rosario and Thanh Trung Vu (all Regional and Financial Surveillance Teams); reviewed by Li Lian Ong (Group Head, Regional and Financial Surveillance) and Chaipat Poonpatpibul (Group Head, China Team); authorized by Hoe Ee Khor (Chief Economist).
+1 Prepared by Simon Liu (China Team), Anne Oeking, and Prashant Pande, with contributions from Diana del Rosario and Thanh Trung Vu (all Regional and Financial Surveillance Teams); reviewed by Li Lian Ong (Group Head, Regional and Financial Surveillance) and Chaipat Poonpatpibul (Group Head, China Team); authorized by Hoe Ee Khor (Chief Economist).

-&lt;sup>2 The US Center for Disease Control and Prevention uses the term epidemic to refer to a sudden increase in the number of cases of a disease above what is normally expected in that population in that area; outbreak is similarly used, although it is often refers to an epidemic that is more limited geographically.
+2 The US Center for Disease Control and Prevention uses the term epidemic to refer to a sudden increase in the number of cases of a disease above what is normally expected in that population in that area; outbreak is similarly used, although it is often refers to an epidemic that is more limited geographically.
 Pandemic is an epidemic that has spread to many countries or continents.
 In this note, we use the term "epidemic" to also include pandemic episodes.

-the disease would depend on its duration, virulence and contagiousness.
+widespread spillovers to the region and the rest of the world.
+Estimates of the impact of the disease would depend on its duration, virulence and contagiousness.
 Previous virus epidemics, notably the Severe Acute Respiratory Syndrome (SARS) outbreak in 2003 (Appendix I), provide a guide on the potential economic losses to China, which could then be used to estimate the impact on other economies in the region (Section III):

-- China's GDP growth in 2020 would be lowered by as much as 0.5 percentage point, taking into account the supporting measures by the government; - The slowdown in China would result in a deduction of 0.4 percentage point from aggregate ASEAN+3 growth.
-The main spillover channels to the region would be through (1) a sharp drop in Chinese outbound travel and tourism; (2) a drop in regional travel and tourism reflecting fear of contracting the disease; (3) a decline in China's imports through the supply chain as manufacturing production is disrupted and as domestic demand is affected; and (4) the spread of the disease to regional economies.
+- China's GDP growth in 2020 would be lowered by as much as 0.5 percentage point, taking into account the supporting measures by the government;3 - The slowdown in China would result in a deduction of 0.2 percentage point from ASEAN+3 growth.4 The main spillover channels to the region would be through (1) a sharp drop in Chinese outbound travel and tourism; (2) a drop in regional travel and tourism reflecting fear of contracting the disease; (3) a decline in China's imports through the supply chain as manufacturing production is disrupted and as domestic demand is affected;5 and (4) the spread of the disease to regional economies.